 Zika virus is an emerging mosquito-borne virus that was first isolated in Zika forest of Uganda in 1947.
 Since then, it has remained mainly in Africa, with small and sporadic outbreaks in Asia.
-Recent cases of Zika virus infection in Brazil & american countries and it’s association with microcephaly has drawn world’s attention.
+Recent cases of Zika virus (ZIKV) infection in Brazil & American countries and its association with microcephaly have drawn the world’s attention.

-Zika virus is a member of Flavivirus and Aedes mosquitoes acts as a vector.
-So far the reservoir of Zika virus (ZIKV) is unknown.
+ZIKV is a member of Flavivirus and Aedes mosquitoes act as a vector.
+So far the reservoir of ZIKV is unknown.

-The virus has also been isolated in semen, and one case of possible person-to-person sexual transmission has been described, but not confirmed.
+One case of possible person-to-person sexual transmission of ZIKV has been described, but not confirmed.

 Zika can be transmitted through blood, but this is an infrequent mechanism.
 The usual recommendations for safe transfusions should be followed.

-Earlier, Zika virus was mainly confined in Africa with some sporadic outbreaks in Asia.
-In May 2015, the public health authorities of Brazil confirmed the transmission of Zika virus in the northeast of the country.
+Earlier, ZIKV was mainly confined in Africa with some sporadic outbreaks in Asia.
+In May 2015, the public health authorities of Brazil confirmed the transmission of ZIKV in the northeast of the country.
 Since October 2015, it has spread to 21 countries and territories* of the Americas.

 Signs and Symptoms

-The incubation period (the time from exposure to symptoms) of Zika virus disease is not clear, but is likely to be a few days.
+The incubation period (the time from exposure to symptoms) of ZIKV disease is not clear, but is likely to be a few days.